 Neighborhood Traffic Management

-Residents throughout the City of Georgetown are often concerned about high traffic speeds and/or volumes in residential areas.
-Speeding vehicles and unexpected traffic volumes, whether perceived or real, may contribute to a sense of uneasiness or create safety concerns within a community.
-The Neighborhood Traffic Management Policy provides an objective and comprehensive framework to better address mitigation of these adverse effects.
+Residents throughout the City of Georgetown are often concerned about high traffic speeds, increasing traffic volumes, and pedestrian and bicycle movements in residential areas.
+Speeding vehicles, unexpected traffic volumes, and pedestrian safety — whether perceived or real — may contribute to a sense of uneasiness or create safety concerns within a community.
+Neighborhood Traffic Management provides collaboration with the community while remaining objective and comprehensive.
+This framework allows staff to minimize and monitor these adverse effects.

 - Meet with Public Works

-Request must be initiated by a property owner, business, school, or other entity whose property is within the requested study area.
+Request must be initiated by a group of residents or HOA, business, school, or other entity whose property is within the requested study area.

 - Submit application